jellyjul/jellyjul/README.md

 - 🌱 I’m currently learning React JS <br>
 - 💻 I’m planning to learn TypeScript <br>
 - 💬 Ask me about English,Chinese, Spanish and snowbording <br>
-- 📖 In my free time, I solve problems on Codewars
+- 📖 In my free time, I solve katas on Codewars
 </div>

  ### Here are the technologies that I am currently working on: